 Other significant adverse personal circumstances (eg the impact of crime)

-It is strongly recommended that you let us know about any mitigating circumstances or other relevant information as soon as possible, as it is not usually possible to take this into account after admissions decisions have been made.
+You should let us know about any mitigating circumstances or other relevant information when you submit your UCAS application, as we need to receive this information before admissions decisions have been made.

 If you have experienced mitigating circumstances in your education which may have affected your examination performance at school or college, before your UCAS application is submitted, this is a matter for your school or college in the first instance (which may refer it on to the relevant Examination Board), including if the issue was diagnosed after you had completed your course.
 You should therefore contact your school or college to ask them to consider your mitigating circumstances and we will expect you to be able to show that you have done this before we will consider your mitigating circumstances.